sakaal/service_infra_ansible/README.md

 ### Deploying the DNS zones

-If you haven't already created a security enabled DNS zone:
+If you haven't already created the security enabled DNS zones:

 1. Add the management DNS zone default A record IP address to the `zones` inventory.

-1. Deploy the zone using:
+1. Deploy the zones using:

         ansible-playbook -v service_infra_ansible/dns.yml -i com.example_main_ansible/zones

-1. Add the Delegation Signer (DS) record from the DNS management console to your domain registration.
+1. Add the Delegation Signer (DS) records from the DNS management console to your domain registrations.

 1. Use a DNSSEC analyzer, for example
    [Verisign Labs](http://dnssec-debugger.verisignlabs.com/), to make sure